 NSS sources building testing¶

-Getting the source code of Network Security Services (NSS), how to build it, and how to run its test suite.
+Getting the source code of Legacy documentation, how to build it, and how to run its test suite.

 The easiest way is to download archives of NSS releases from Mozilla’s download server.
 Find the directory that contains the highest version number.
 Because NSS depends on the base library NSPR, you should download the archive that combines both NSS and NSPR.